Van Jones Welcomes Baby Daughter As ‘Conscious Co-Parents’ With Longtime Friend

 Clearly Jones is continuing his journey of evolving as a modern parent, and it’s cool to see more people normalize blended family life and chosen family

-Jones shares sons Mattai and Cabral with ex-wife Jana Carter, to whom he married in 2005.
+Jones shares two sons with ex-wife Jana Carter, to whom he married in 2005.
 The couple called it quits in 2018 after 13 years of marriage.
 Carter filed for divorce in September 2018, asking for joint legal and physical custody of their two sons, as well as spousal support.

 Though we have decided to end our marriage, we still love each other very much,” Jones and Carter said in a joint statement at the time.